International Food Trail

 At Pho 7: Pho topped with fresh sprouts, basil, and jalapenos and stir-fried chicken on a bed of crispy noodles.

 Open daily for lunch and dinner; hours vary.

 This casual Vietnamese, family-friendly dining spot is tucked into an unassuming shopping center west of downtown before you cross the New River.
 It’s a natural first stop if you’re coming in from Raleigh, NC.
 Go here for a quick lunch or simple dinner.
-Matcha, Thai tea, honeydew, watermelon, kiwi, lychee, dragon fruit (and more) inspire a wide assortment of milk teas, bubble teas and fruity tea refreshers to start or accompany your meal.
+Matcha, Thai tea, honeydew, watermelon, kiwi, lychee, dragon fruit (and more) inspire a wide assortment of milk teas, tapioca teas (also known as bubble teas) and fruity tea refreshers to start or accompany your meal.

 Pro Tip: The restaurant’s namesake dish, Pho (a brothy Vietnamese noodle soup) is seasoned with lime, jalapeno, Vietnamese basil, cilantro and bean sprouts.
 If desired, stir in traditional condiments from your table such as hoisin and chili sauce.
 Pho is pronounced “fuh.”
 Order any of the Vietnamese noodle dishes here.

-Don’t Miss: The Xào (stir-fried) crispy rice noodle entrees.
+Don’t Miss: The Xào (stir fry) comes with soft noodles, crisp noodles or white rice.
+We loved the crispy rice noodle option.
 The chef cleverly fries noodles into a nest that surrounds stir-fried veggies and your choice of proteins.
 It is almost too pretty to eat.
 Almost.

 222 Brynn Marr Rd., Jacksonville, NC; 910-333-0696